 Material Issues and Related SDGs

-The 12 material issues identified in fiscal 2022 have been categorized into five areas, including safety/ship quality management, advancement of environmental technologies, digital transformation, and human resources—the four pillars of our functional strategy set forth in our medium-term management plan—and management base, which serves as the foundation of the four pillars.
-The Group positions materiality as a set of important issues to be addressed in order to realize its corporate principle and vision under the medium-term management plan.
+These 12 material issues have been categorized into five areas, including safety / ship quality management, advancement of environmental technologies, digital transformation, and human resources—the four pillars of our functional strategy for a solid business foundation to realize the business strategies set forth in our medium-term management plan—and management base, which serves as the foundation of the four pillars.
+The Group positions materiality as a set of key issues to be addressed in order to realize its corporate principle and vision, contribute to solutions for social issues, and achieve sustained growth and improve corporate value under the medium-term management plan.

 Category